 Travel and Photography

-In my free time I enjoy traveling and photography.
+In my free time, I enjoy reading, traveling, and photography.